Tips If Your Insurance is Being Canceled After You Did Not Do Repairs

 - You may not be renewed (canceled on the renewal/expiry date of the policy).

-- The insurance company may cancel you mid-term (meaning, before the expiry of your policy) if the situation is considered critical enough.
-Mid-term insurance cancellations are serious and before this happens you should expect to receive a clear notification.
+- The insurance company may cancel your policy mid-term (meaning, before the expiry of your policy) if the situation is considered critical enough.
+Mid-term insurance cancellations are serious.
+Before you get canceled you will receive a clear notification.
 Do not put off responding to these types of notifications.

 Problems With Having Your Insurance Cancelled